 For minor bleeding, apply pressure and elevate the wound above the heart.
 If you’re trying to treat heavy bleeding, don’t be afraid to use a tourniquet if the wound is on an appendage.
 For large, gaping wounds, you should pack the wound with gauze or a bandage impregnated with a hemostatic agent.

 This article on how to stop bleeding goes much deer into the subject.

 Find several places that you can get water around the area that you live.

-Take a look along the horizon, chances are you’ll notice a few water towers in the area.
-Gathering water from them will not always be very straight forward.
+Take a look at the horizon, chances are you’ll notice a few water towers in the area.
+Gathering water from them will not always be very straightforward.
 Getting a basic understanding of how they work before a disaster occurs is a good idea.

 Examining the maps available at Water Resources of the United States is another place you can look to try to find water in your area.
 Make note of these water sources and mark them on a map in case you need them in the future.

 Build a bug out bag.

 I’m not going to go into what you should pack in your bug out bag right now.

 What really needs to get discussed is realistic weights.
 I’ve seen some ridiculous weights quoted in different areas.
 Most people shouldn’t pack more than 45 lbs (probably closer to 35 lbs) in a bug out bag.
 If you’re just going to throw it in your Jeep and drive off, then put as much crap in there as you want.
 If you’re going to actually walk away from your house with it, keep it light.